Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Night Float Rotation

 The PGY1 undertakes one 5-week night float rotation during which they mirror the labor and delivery daytime PGY1 responsibilities.
 The PGY1 works closely with the PGY2 and PGY3 night float team to provide seamless care to the patients overnight.
-The PGY1 overnight is primarily responsible for healthy patients presenting to OB triage and admitted for normal labor.
-The PGY1 is responsible for rounding on their own postpartum patients under the supervision of the postpartum rounding attending.
+The PGY1 overnight is primarily responsible for healthy patients presenting to OB triage and admitted for normal labor and for rounding for these same patients until they are discharged to home.
+This is done under the supervision of OB Attendings.
 In addition, the PGY1 is responsible to participate in formal sign out at 8am board rounds by presenting any laboring patient that they are following.
 The night float resident team works from Sunday night to Thursday night and has the entire weekend off.

 Benign Gynecology Rotation

-Interns spend two 5-week rotations on the benign gynecology service.
+Interns spend two 5-week rotations on the benign gynecology service with the goal of gaining knowledge and experience in the basics of gynecology evaluations and procedures.
 The PGY1 is part of a team that includes a PGY3 and a PGY4 resident.
 The team works under the supervision of faculty OBGYN generalists as well as minimally invasive surgeons.
 The intern assists in providing care for admitted gynecology patients, undertaking emergency room consultations and participating in operating room cases.
-The goal is to gain knowledge and experience in the basics of gynecology evaluations and procedures.
 The intern is assigned appropriate operative cases by the PGY4 on a weekly basis.
 The intern is expected to be prepared for such cases and will be guided by the seniors on the gynecology team as well as by attendings during weekly case teaching.
+The intern is expected to be prepared for such cases and guided by the seniors on the gynecology team and by attendings during weekly case teaching.
 All care provided by the intern is under the direct supervision of a gynecology attending.

 Reproductive Endocrinology Rotation